- Is my application complete?

-We award credit for scores of 4 and 5 on AP exams, 6 and 7 on IB Higher Level exams, and 700 or above on SAT Subject Tests in Foreign Language.
-Check the First Year of Studies website for specific tests and scores we accept for credit.
+We award credit for scores of 4 and 5 on AP exams and 6 and 7 on IB Higher Level exams.
+Check the First Year Advising website for specific tests and scores we accept for credit.

 When reading an application, we do not put any preference on the type of school a student attends.
 Rather, we look at the strength of the school.
 To get a feel for a school’s strength, we look at its graduation rates, the percentage of its graduates who go on to two-year and four-year colleges, the types of classes offered, and the average SAT and ACT scores of the graduating class, among other factors.
-For the class of 2020, 46 percent of students attended a public high school, 42 percent attended a Catholic high school, and 12 percent attended a private or chartered high school.
+For the entering first-year class in fall 2022, 45 percent of students attended a public high school, 36 percent attended a Catholic high school, and 19 percent attended a private or chartered high school.

 Many schools use different GPA scales and computation methods, so it’s difficult to give standardized information regarding Grade Point Averages.
 Instead, we rely more heavily on class rank when determining how competitive a student is within his/her school.
 Competitive students are near the top of their class, no matter how their GPA is computed.

 Interviews are not part of our evaluation process.
 Let your story shine through on your application for admission.